Partner organizations: Indlela@HE2RO, Audere and Shout-it-Now

 Study objectives:

-1. Conduct a contextual enquiry to understand the barriers and motivators to using the AI Hive app
+- Conduct a contextual enquiry to understand how young people build trust, and the barriers and motivators to using an AI companion for lifestyle and sexual health counseling and pathways to care

-2. Evaluate the usability of the AI-HIVE mobile application for providing health, HIV, and sex-related information and counselling among adolescents and young people in South Africa.
+- Evaluate the usability of an exemplar product leveraging the Self-Care from Anywhere components for providing health, HIV, and sex-related information and counselling among adolescents and young people in South Africa

-Phase 1: Qualitative focus group discussions to understand trust building and information seeking behaviours, identify barriers and motivators for use of the exemplar product with a sample of adolescents and young people enrolled in the Indlela Behavioural Hub (B-Hub).
+Phase 1: (completed): Qualitative focus group discussions and in-depth interviews to understand trust building and information seeking behaviours, identify barriers and motivators for use of the exemplar product with a sample of adolescents and young people enrolled in the Indlela Behavioural Hub (B-Hub).

-Phase 2: Results from the qualitative investigation will inform a usability evaluation of the exemplar product and user journey with both young people and clinicians.
+Phase 2: (In progress): Results from the qualitative investigation informed a usability evaluation of the exemplar product and user journey with both young people and healthcare providers.

 Study site: